Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

 #==========================================================================================
 # Server
-# Use the properties in this section to set metadata For the server hosting this agent.
+# Use the properties in this section to set metadata for the server hosting this agent.
 #==========================================================================================
 # server: